 (Files have been automatically tagged from character string matching)

 If you have files that aren’t assigned correctly, simply drag them to the correct Sample Tag.
 In this case, we will remove the extra "Unstim" file because only one is needed for analysis.
 Another tool at your disposal on the Sample tags page is the file filter.
 Enter characters into the filter to find matching files and hide others.
 When matching files are found, they can be sent to the desired Sample tag:

 (Click to enlarge animation - Reassigning files to different Sample tags)

 To change the name of any Sample Tag after creating it, simply click the name of the Sample Tag and edit it.

 (rename an existing Sample Tag)

 This experiment only has one variable with four conditions.
 Because of this, we only need to visit this single page in order to accomplish annotating this experiment.
-If there were other variables such as patients, or timepoints, we would need to visit more pages to apply Sample Tags for those classes of variable.
-See the Sample Tags Overview for more information on multi-dimensional tagging.
+If there were other variables such as patients or timepoints, we would need to visit more pages to apply Sample tags for those classes of variables.
+See the Sample tags Overview for more information on multi-dimensional tagging.

 Now that the files have been tagged, we're done!
-The Sample Tags will be available in their respective Figure Dimensions boxes within the Working Illustration, ready to be used for generating figures.
+The Sample tags will be available in their respective dimensions boxes within the Illustration, ready to be used for generating layouts.

-Also read about annotating files with Sample Tags using spreadsheets.
+Also read about annotating files with Sample tag using spreadsheets.